Chasyxx/chtracker/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Actual behavior**
-A clear and concise description of what he program actually did to contradict what is expected.
+A clear and concise description of what the program actually did to contradict what is expected.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **System information**
 Give the following information:
- - OS: [e.g. Windows, Linux]
+ - OS: (e.g. Windows, Linux)
- - Version [e.g. 0.4.0]
+ - Where you got the copy (e.g. Releases, Actions artifacts)
- - Where you got the copy (e.g. Releases)
+ - Version (e.g. 0.4.0 for releases, a commit for artifacts)
  - Did you modify your copy?

 **Additional context**